 While color and finish don’t affect how your dishwasher runs, if you want one that complements the rest of your appliances and the style of your kitchen, it's something that you can consider.
 The top-rated dishwashers on our lineup come in colors like black, white, slate, and brushed or bright stainless steel.

 Warranty & Support

 Anytime you make a large purchase, it's important you understand the warranty and support terms.
-New appliances shouldn’t require much repair and maintenance, but there's always a chance that something will go wrong.
+New appliances shouldn’t require much repair and maintenance, but there's always a chance that something goes wrong.
 Some models have a standard warranty that covers everything, but many manufacturers provide different warranties on different elements – for example, it may include separate warranties for labor, parts, the rack and electronics, and the tub and door liner.
 Whether the dishwasher comes with a general warranty or one that covers individual parts and components, the longer it lasts, the better.

 Good customer support is crucial.
 When something goes wrong, you may need product-specific advice or help troubleshooting.
 The manufacturer should be your best resource, even if you bought the dishwasher in a store.
 While you can contact many manufacturers via phone and email, others also offer help over live chat on their websites.

 What Else Is Important When Choosing a Dishwasher?